reyalpchdk/ptpip-canon-helpers/README.md

 ### ptpip-canon-upnp-helper.py
 Responds to UPnP `M-SEARCH` requests for `upnp:rootdevice` and `ssdp:all`

-Note `ptpip-canon-upnp-helper.py` responds to requests for `upnp:rootdevice` and ssdp:all, so it may respond to requests from devices other than Canon cameras.
+Note `ptpip-canon-upnp-helper.py` may respond to these queries from devices other than Canon cameras.
 The response also falsely identifies itself as a Windows server, because Canon firmware requires it.
 This is probably harmless in most cases, but SSDP/UPnP aware software might display the configured name in a UI, or conceivably become confused in some other way.

 Note IPv6 is not supported by these scripts.
 In my testing, the cameras only attempted IPv4.
 However, I have not tested an IPv6-only environment